top of page

 A pulse of red, a trace of blue.

-A pause, a breath — the tango defined,
+A pause, a breath — a tango defined,

 No ask, no thought, at the edge of mind.